About Tribu Urbaine Design

 These bracelets are beautiful.
 I often wear them, with their warm colors.
 Thanks!

 I do my own colors and dyes using different oils and dry pigments.
 And more recently, I started working with “natural” pigments such as:

 - beet powder and hibiscus powder

 For the sake of authenticity, all the photos are shot in natural light.

-Also, my photos are touch up as little as possible, and only to enhance their color.
+Also, my photos are touched up as little as possible, and only to enhance their color.